President & CEO

 Assistant Vice President/Head Teller

 Marion W. “Chip” Hickerson, Chairman

 Originally from Manchester, Tennessee, Chip Hickerson grew up around the town’s banking industry, which made him knowledgeable about small town banking at an early age.
 He attended high school at Battle Ground Academy in Franklin, Tennessee, where he continues to play a vital role as a Battle Ground Academy board member.
 He later attended Vanderbilt University, where he graduated with a B.A. in Economics and Political Science in 1971.
 He began his career in 1972 at the fixed income sales and trading desks at First American Bank in Nashville, before joining Robinson Humphrey as a fixed income broker in 1975.
 He worked as a broker at Smith Barney from 2002 until its merger in 2009.
-Chip brings more than 40 years of financial industry experience to his position as Senior Vice President, Fixed Income Sales, Middle Market Groups at a leading financial services firm.
+Chip brings more than 40 years of financial industry experience to his position as Senior Vice President at a leading financial services firm.
 Chip and his wife, Cynthia, have been married 18 years and have five children and three grandchildren.
 When not in the office, Chip enjoys supporting both his hometown alma mater’s sports teams and hunting and farming on his small family farm in Manchester, where he remains involved in the community.

 William B. “Bill” Bryant